rhys-wootton-cackett/PopularityBot/README.md

 ## Current Issues

-* If the bot goes down for any reason, and is restarted, it will not remember the channels that allow for polls to be sent to and started from.
-  * This can be remedied by running `!pollsetup` again.
 * If the bot goes down for any reason, and is restarted, active polls will no longer be concluded.
   * This can be remedied by either starting a new poll and having users vote again, or count up the results manually when the original poll would have ended.